AshishRam7/Fit-Insta-demo-server/README.md

 *   **Language Model Prompts:** Customize the system prompt for the Google Gemini model by editing the `collection_system_prompt/system_prompt.txt` file.
 You can tailor this prompt to guide the LLM to generate responses that better align with your brand voice and communication style.
 *   **Sentiment Analysis Threshold:** Adjust the sentiment threshold in the `analyze_sentiment` function in `main.py` to fine-tune how sentiment is classified (Positive/Negative).
 *   **Response Delays:** Modify the `random.randint()` values in the webhook handler in `main.py` to change the delay ranges for DM and comment responses.
-*   **Database:** You can easily switch to a different database (e.g., PostgreSQL, MySQL) by modifying the SQLAlchemy database configuration in `main.py`.
-*   **Celery Configuration:** For production deployments, you should replace the in-memory Celery broker and backend with a more robust solution like Redis or RabbitMQ.
-Configure `CELERY_BROKER_URL` and `CELERY_RESULT_BACKEND` accordingly.
+*   **Celery Configuration:** For production deployments, it is **strongly recommended** to replace the in-memory Celery broker and backend with a more robust solution like Redis or RabbitMQ.
+Configure `CELERY_BROKER_URL` and `CELERY_RESULT_BACKEND` environment variables accordingly to point to your Redis or RabbitMQ setup.

 ## Contributing